 Yes, Captain Cook Memorial Museum is wheelchair friendly and has accessible toilets.

-Captain Cook Memorial Museum has not told us if they are fully pushchair friendly.
+No, Captain Cook Memorial Museum have stated they are not pushchair friendly.

 Captain Cook Memorial Museum has not told us if they are dog friendly.